Homepage > Blank IRS 8862 Template

 Child 3

-Caution: If you enter less than 183 (184 if the year on line 1 is a leap year), you cannot claim the EIC for that child.
+Caution: See the instructions before answering.
+If you enter less than 183 (184 if the year on line 1 is a leap year), you cannot claim the EIC for that child.

 8If the child was born or died during the year entered on line 1, enter the month and day the child was born and/or died as month (MM)/day (DD).
 Otherwise, skip this line.

 Only one person may claim the child as a qualifying child for the EIC and certain other child-related benefits.
-If the child meets the conditions to be a qualifying child of any other person (other than your spouse if filing jointly), complete Part V. If you cannot treat any of the children listed above as a qualifying child and have no other qualifying children, go to Part II, Section B.
+If you cannot treat any of the children listed above as a qualifying child and have no other qualifying children, go to Part II, Section B.

 For Paperwork Reduction Act Notice, see separate instructions.